How to Disable Command Prompt in Windows 11

 What happens when you disable the Command Prompt?

-When you disable this tool, Windows will block the Command Prompt app from opening.
-If you try to run a command, you will see an error message.
-This also stops many script files from running, which helps keep your computer safe from malicious software.
+When you disable Command Prompt, Windows blocks the app from opening.
+Trying to run a command will show an error message.
+This also prevents many script files from running, helping keep your computer safe from malicious software.

 Comparison: Registry vs. Group Policy